 In addition to your knowledge of local laws and industry trends, you should also be well-versed in all aspects of financial management in order to effectively manage the budgets and bookkeeping for your department.

 To become a finance manager at a car dealership, you must first have a solid understanding of management work.
 This requires excellent organizational and communication skills, as well as the ability to lead and motivate employee teams.

 It is also important to stay up-to-date with current industry trends and best practices in order to provide sound financial advice and guidance to customers.
 In addition, you will need strong analytical abilities in order to analyze customer financial data and assess their creditworthiness.

 Ideally, you should also have prior experience working in the auto finance industry or a related field.
 With these skills and qualifications, you can build a successful career as a finance manager at a car dealership.

-If you’re interested in becoming a finance manager at a car dealership, start by researching the position and talking to people who are already in the role.
+Learn how to become a finance manager at a car dealership.
+Start by researching the position and talking to people who are already in the role.
 Attend trade shows and workshops, and network with other industry professionals.